Perkedel/Lah-Mboh/SCRATCHNOTE.md

 - ydkj name `DownloadACar` triggers easter egg: Okay, I see you upset there, me too!
 But.. let's pretend we're nice people now, we shall discuss this later after the game, shall we?
 Okay, let's play the game first.
 - Alright, these are all the players, let's just begin the game!
 - Incarnage. anDOOM brutally. incarnate carnage.
+- `I FUCKING HATE FREEDOOM AND YOU'RE CLOWN FOR SUPPORTING IT`.
+A Patch Mod PK3 containing Extra textures from Final DOOM & others, designed for official DOOM IWADs.
+Covers Final DOOM & Exclusive Freedoom textures but using copyrighted DOOM textures & flats.
+To replicate Freedoom's coverages, but DOOM original.
+May still clash & misalign with maps designed for TNT Final DOOM IWADs due to way different arrangements, designs & offset.

 ## sdjfjkhadjikfghkjlaerhjklfhaljkeshfjklaes